How Trump's Washington spruce-up has boosted Malcolm X Park | The National

 Broader park strategy

-The repairs to Malcom X Park reflect a greater federal push to rehabilitate, renovate and put more resources into the federal parks in and around Washington.
+The repairs to Malcolm X Park reflect a greater federal push to rehabilitate, renovate and put more resources into the federal parks in and around Washington.

 In January, the National Park Service announced the renewed efforts to “address ageing park infrastructure” in preparation for the US semiquincentennial, or 250th anniversary.